elasticsearch-logger

 Log in the Default Log Format

-The following example demonstrates how you can enable the elasticsearch-logger plugin on a route, which logs client requests and responses to the route and pushes logs to Elasticsearch.
+The following example demonstrates how you can enable the elasticsearch-logger plugin on a route, which logs client requests and responses, as well as pushing logs to Elasticsearch.

 Create a route with elasticsearch-logger as follows: